 Sreenath Kesavan is part of the Investment Research team at Acuity Knowledge Partners.
-He has spent more than six years in his current role covering the U.S. steel industry at Acuity Knowledge Partners and currently supports sell-side clients with research assignments including thematic reports, economic updates, data research, and earnings review.
+He has spent more than seven years in his current role covering the U.S. steel industry at Acuity Knowledge Partners and currently supports sell-side clients with research assignments including initiation and thematic reports, economic updates, data research and earnings review.
 He holds an MBA in Finance from ICFAI University, Dehradun.

 Business and continuity: A plan for resilience....